OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

   VF Migration: offset: 00000000, BIR: 0
   ```

 11. You may wish to adjust the PR logic lock regions to maximize the resources available for the AFU.
-Refer to the [Resize the Partial Reconfiguration Region](https://ofs.github.io/ofs-2023.3-2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#431-walkthrough-resize-the-partial-reconfiguration-region) section for instructions.
+Refer to the [Resize the Partial Reconfiguration Region](https://ofs.github.io/ofs-2024.1-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#431-walkthrough-resize-the-partial-reconfiguration-region) section for instructions.

 ### **4.6 Migrating to a Different Agilex Device Number**

-The following instructions enable a user to change the device part number of the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).
-Please be aware that this release works with Intel® Agilex® 7 FPGA devices that have F-tile for PCIe and Ethernet.
+The following instructions enable a user to change the device part number of the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).
+Please be aware that this release works with Agilex® 7 FPGA devices that have F-tile for PCIe and Ethernet.
 Other tiles will take further work.

 You may wish to change the device part number for the following reasons

 1. Migrate to same device package but with a different density
 2. Migrate to a different package and with a different or same density

-The default device for the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) is AGFB027R24C2E2VR2
+The default device for the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) is AGFB027R24C2E2VR2

 #### **4.6.1 Walkthrough: Migrate to a Different Agilex Device Number**